shabeer-syed/ACEs/MSM.md

 Any consumption of alcohol/drugs meeting threshold for harmful or addictive levels such as codes mentioning "dependence", "specialist/enhanced treatment", class A through C drugs (e.g. A: heroin, cocaine, ecstasy, LSD), self-report measures (≥35 alcohol units per week higher risk drinking)55 and validated measures with higher cut-off scores (≥20 AUDIT score, SADQ ≥31 scores etc).
 Indicators for alcohol consumption are also available via the [HDR UK CALIBER phenotype library](https://phenotypes.healthdatagateway.org/).

+Indicators are currently restricted to the mother's or child's record (e.g. maternal substance misuse)  due to methodological challenges in accurately linking children to their fathers (a long-standing issue of anonymised secondary and primary care data).
+However, once reliably linkage of fathers becomes available, the domains "parental mental health problems" and "parental substance misuse" will be updated to include potential fathers.

 --------------------------------
 ## Indicator list